 Examine The Interior

-Check over your upholstery for any stains or bad odours, plus make sure the dashboard features & equipment are all working properly.
+Check over your upholstery for any stains or bad odours, plus make sure the dashboard features and equipment are all working properly.

 Have The Car Professionally Cleaned